Arrhythmias (Irregular Heartbeat)

 Scheduling Your Arrhythmia Treatment Appointment

 Dr. Beshai has seen many cases of arrhythmias and is highly experienced with the diagnostic tests and treatments needed to manage them.
-If you experience bothersome symptoms of an arrhythmia, contact our office and schedule your appointment at the Heart Rhythm Institute of Arizona.
+If you experience bothersome symptoms of arrhythmia and want to know more about your treatment options, please call our office at 480-634-4449 or fill out our online form and schedule your appointment at the Heart Rhythm Institute of Arizona.

 The Heart Institute of Arizona has a wide array of services that come with our premium care.
 From in-office dianostics and treatable conditions, to hospital based procedures, we’ve got your heart covered.